Leveraging Multi-Modal Information to Enhance Dataset Distillation: Method

-where \(\mathcal{L}_{grad}\) represents the traditional gradient matching loss, \(\mathcal{L}_{caption}\) enforces similarity between real and synthetic captions, and \(\lambda_1, \lambda_2\) are weighting factors that balance the two losses.
-By integrating textual supervision directly into the distillation process, this approach ensures that the distilled dataset preserves both visual and linguistic characteristics.
-Unlike the feature concatenation method, where captions are introduced only at the classification stage, this method influences the dataset itself, potentially leading to more semantically meaningful synthetic samples.
+where \(\mathcal{L}_{grad}\) represents the traditional gradient matching loss, \(\mathcal{L}_{caption}\) is the mean square error (MSE) that enforces similarity between real and synthetic caption features, and the hyperparameter \(\lambda\) are weighting factors.
+This approach ensures that the distilled dataset aligns with the real dataset in both visual and linguistic characteristics.
+As a result, the synthetic samples become more semantically meaningful, leading to better generalization and improved performance in downstream tasks.
+This highlights the value of incorporating multi-modal consistency into the distillation process.